Alisa Sheinkman

 Probabilistic inference in Bayesian neural networks, A. S., PhD dissertation, 2025.

-Understanding the Trade-offs in Accuracy and Uncertainty Quantification: Architecture and Inference Choices in Bayesian Neural Networks, A. S., S. Wade, in Proceedings of the ECML PKDD, 2025 (to appear).
+Understanding the Trade-offs in Accuracy and Uncertainty Quantification: Architecture and Inference Choices in Bayesian Neural Networks, A. S., S. Wade, in Proceedings of the ECML PKDD, 2025.
 Corresponding code.

 Variational Bayesian Bow tie Neural Networks with Shrinkage, A. S., S. Wade, arXiv:2411.11132, 2024.
 Corresponding code.